bubble-icon

 For the M2 people: Think of around plugins, but without configuration files and no performance penalty.

-GraphCommerce has two kinds of plugins, React Component plugins and Function
+GraphCommerce has three kinds of plugins, component plugins, function plugins and replacement plugins.

 React Component plugins, which can be used to: